Potatossalad/Volturnis/README.txt

 Surge Melter was a recolored Melter.
 Scrapper was a recolored Pulveriser
 I actually sprited the Fusion Reactor myself! (even though it is still kinda bad).
+I don't plan on making sprites for the silicon constitutor.